 It’s called anaerobic decomposition, and all of that oxygen deprived, organic matter now releases methane into the atmosphere.

 Methane is 72% more powerful than CO2 which means it’s responsible for hastening climate related issues.

 You can read more about greenhouse gasses in my post How to Offset Your Carbon Footprint and Why You Should.

-Because organic and inorganic materials are mixed together, think your trash bags, plastic, and food scraps it creates a perfect preserved atmosphere.
+Because organic and inorganic materials are mixed together, think of your trash bags, plastic, and food scraps it creates a perfect preserved atmosphere.
 Things like guacamole, hot dogs, and newspapers have been found in perfect condition from the 50s! (source)

 Yup.
 Our food.
 Preserved.
 Forever.
 Releasing Methane. #notgood

 In fact, Paul Hawken, the author of Drawdown and one of my personal heroes lists ending food waste as one of the top 10 ways for us to help reverse global warming.